emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 The `Plugin` `Filter` is built by `make` which uses Docker to create a stable build environment in a container and `rsync` to copy files between the container and your host machine.

+See the [README](https://github.com/datawire/apro-example-plugin) for more information on how the `Plugin` works.

 ## Creating and Deploying Filters

 We've created an example filter that you can customize for your particular use case.